nixworks/public/news/2016/09/12/index.md

 ##### 2016 Gyeongju earthquake
 ### [A 5.8-magnitude earthquake occurs in South Korea, 9km south of Gyeongju, injuring at least two people and causing nationwide panic.
 It is the strongest earthquake ever recorded in South Korea. ](/news/2016/09/12/a-5-8-magnitude-earthquake-occurs-in-south-korea-9km-south-of-gyeongju-injuring-at-least-two-people-and-causing-nationwide-panic-it-is-th.md)
-_Context: 2016 Gyeongju earthquake, earthquake, South Korea, Gyeongju_
+_Context: earthquake, Gyeongju, South Korea, 2016 Gyeongju earthquake_

 ##### Piton de la Fournaise
 ### [The Piton de la Fournaise (Peak of the Furnace) shield volcano on France's Reunion island in the Indian Ocean erupts for the second time this year.
 It is one of the world's most active. ](/news/2016/09/12/the-piton-de-la-fournaise-peak-of-the-furnace-shield-volcano-on-france-s-ra-c-union-island-in-the-indian-ocean-erupts-for-the-second-time-th.md)